 Kelsey is a graduate student in the Masters of Psychology program at San Diego State.
 She graduated from Occidental College with a degree in Psychology.
 Kelsey’s research interests relate to the relationship between mental and physical health, especially as it relates to health behaviors.
 She intends on pursuing a PhD in Clinical Health Psychology.

-Ben is a graduate student in the Masters of Psychology program at San Diego State University, as well as the Lab Manager of the BISH Lab.
+Ben is a graduate student in the Masters of Psychology program at San Diego State University.
 Graduating from the University of Michigan-Ann Arbor, Ben’s research interests include sexual compulsivity, HIV treatment and prevention, predictors and outcomes of body dissatisfaction among sexual minority men and other stigmatized sexualities, and public health disparities and treatments among sexual minority populations.

 Manuel is an undergraduate student here at San Diego State University pursuing his degree in Psychology with a minor in Public Health.
 Manuel was a scholar joining the BISH lab as part of the joint SDSU/UCSD program, Creating Scientists Summer Program in Cancer Disparities given his research interests in, skin cancer prevention and high-risk behaviors associated with skin cancer.
 He was also accepted into the Initiative for Maximizing Student Development (IMSD) Program and chosen to be a recipient of the prestigious Sally Casanova Pre-Doctoral Scholarship.
 On campus, Manuel is also a Peer Leadership Consultant (PLC) through the Student Life and Leadership Department.
 Manuel hopes to pursue a PhD in clinical psychology in the near future.